ruzer/tracktor/README.md

 ## 🚀 Getting Started

 Please check the [installation guide](./docs/INSTALL.md) for detailed instructions on setting up the project.

+## 📥 Bulk Vehicle Import

+- Use the Vehicles ▸ Import vehicles option in the top navigation to upload a `.csv`, `.xlsx`, or `.xls` file.
+- Required columns: `make`, `model`, `year`, `licensePlate`.
+- Optional columns let you preload VIN, color, odometer, insurance (`insuranceProvider`, `insurancePolicyNumber`, `insuranceStartDate`, `insuranceEndDate`, `insuranceCost`, `insuranceNotes`) and the active resguardo (`assigneeName`, `assigneeRole`, `assignmentArea`, `assignmentUnit`, `assignmentStartDate`, `assignmentEndDate`, `assignmentNotes`).
+- A ready-to-edit template is available directly from the importer.

+## 🧭 Module navigation

+- **Vehicles:** jump to the fleet workspace with card/table views, filters and the dedicated *Import vehicles* sub-menu for bulk uploads.
+- **Insurance:** manage individual policies and access the new *Collective insurance* sub-module with guidance for group programmes.
+- Both modules live in the top navigation, keeping a consistent layout so users can switch contexts without losing their place.

 ## 🤝 Contributing